-Let's set aside male vs female for a second.
+Let's set aside male vs. female for a second.
 Should you feel safe or unsafe leaving your child with a babysitter in general?

-Of crimes committed against children, babysitters make up a significantly smaller proportion than any other group.
-Including family members, and even complete strangers.
+Of crimes committed against children, babysitters make up a significantly smaller proportion than any other group, including family members, and even complete strangers.

-So based on the numbers, it seems that your children being around a babysitter is actually less of a risk than almost anyone else.
+So based on the numbers, it seems that your children being with a babysitter is actually less risky than with almost anyone else.

 Men aren't as emotional as women and don't have many feelings.
 Some people might think that men are less qualified to be babysitters because they aren't as in touch with their emotions.